 On Sunday 26 April, thousands of classic cars will take to the road for the annual Drive It Day.
 First introduced by the Federation of British Historic Vehicle Clubs in 2005, the date is as close as possible to the anniversary of the 1,000 Mile Trial – an event that saw vintage motor cars drive from London to Edinburgh and back.

 The Bicester Heritage Sunday Scramble began as a ‘cars and coffee’ get-together but has grown to become one of the country’s biggest motoring events.
-You’ve missed the first Sunday Scramble of the year, but there’s plenty of time to prepare for the April Scramble, which is open to pre-1990 vehicles.
-The date coincides with Drive It Day.
+You’ve missed the first Sunday Scramble of the year, and now the planned April event has been rescheduled for 21 June.

 Robert Llewellyn’s Fully Charged Live, Britain’s biggest electric car show, has outgrown its base at Silverstone.
 For 2020, the EV event will move to Farnborough International, with the organisers planning to show every electric vehicle available in the UK.
-More than 150 exhibitors are set to attend the show in May.
+More than 150 exhibitors are set to attend the show during its revised autumn date.